Panasonic G7 vs Sony RX100 IV

 Both the G7 and the RX100 IV have been discontinued, but can regularly be found used on eBay.
 The G7 was replaced by the Panasonic G85, while the RX100 IV was followed by the Sony RX100 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 Review summary: Panasonic G7 vs Sony RX100 IV

 So what is the bottom line?
-Which of the two cameras – the Panasonic G7 or the Sony RX100 IV – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Panasonic G7 better than the Sony RX100 IV or vice versa?
+The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Panasonic Lumix DMC-G7:

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.